sbaack/FacebookQuantifier/readme.md

 1. Document and understand what data Facebook allows its users to see and, more importantly, what it withholds.
 The data you can download by no means [contains everything Facebook knows about you](https://www.wired.com/story/whats-not-included-in-facebooks-download-your-data/), nor does it show you what information Facebook and others might gain by linking your profile information with other data points.
 Facebook itself and advertisers that target us are usually not interested in us individually.
 The value of data is "social-relational and not individual" ([Singh and Vipra 2019](https://link.springer.com/article/10.1057/s41301-019-00212-5)).
 In short, Facebook shows us what we did on its platform, but the value of this information is questionable as it reveals almost nothing that would help us understand how our data is being used.
 This project tries to better understand the limitations of how Facebook provides users their own data.

-2. Give users an aggregated, birds-eye view of their own Facebook usage over time.
+2. At the same time, FacebookQuantifier give users an aggregated, birds-eye view of their own Facebook usage over time.
 While you can download your Facebook data in a structured, machine readable format (JSON), it is organized in such a way that you cannot easily get an overview of your activities on the platform.
 I believe that this is helpful because Facebook and other data-driven companies are constantly trying to manipulate their users to do more on their platforms by inducing [feelings of missing out](https://theconversation.com/redesigning-social-media-platforms-to-reduce-fomo-124228) and designing for more and more engagement.
 In contrast, the overview gained with FacebookQuantifier can give some agency back to users and help them question what they really need Facebook for.
 For example, you might see that you have very few conversations with friends and mostly just view videos or click articles posted on pages you follow - perhaps you can drop Facebook altogether and visit the websites of these pages instead?

 This project is inspired by [Hang Do Thi Duc's work](https://22-8miles.com/), especially [me and my facebook data](http://myfbdata.schloss-post.com/), [Fuzzify.me](https://chupadados.codingrights.org/en/fuzzifyme/) and [Data Selfie](https://dataselfie.it/#/about).
 I highly recommended to take a closer look at these projects.

-**FacebookQuantifier does not share your Facebook data with anyone!
-It reads your downloaded Facebook data locally and does not rely on submitting any information to online services.**
+**FacebookQuantifier only reads your downloaded Facebook data locally and does not rely on submitting any information to online services.**

 ## How to use